-- Patients are kept in the corporate network of services (a concept known as patient capture). - Providers have access to managerial and functional specialists, such as reimbursement and marketing professionals. - Information systems that track all aspects of patient care, as well as insurance and other data, can be developed more easily than under a disjointed care model, and the costs to develop them can be shared. - Larger, multipurpose organizations have better access to capital. - The ability to recruit and retain management and professional staff is enhanced. - Healthcare insurers can be offered a complete package of services (one-stop shopping).
+- Patients are kept in the corporate network of services (patient capture). - Providers have access to managerial and functional specialists, such as reimbursement and marketing professionals. - Information systems that track all aspects of patient care, as well as insurance and other data, can be developed more easily than under a disjointed care model, and the costs to develop them can be shared. - Larger, multipurpose organizations have better access to capital. - The ability to recruit and retain management and professional staff is enhanced. - Healthcare insurers can be offered a complete package of services (one-stop shopping).

-patient capture
+Patient capture

 The concept that once a patient enters the system (e.g., a doctor's office), all services needed by that patient should be provided in the system.

-A full range of healthcare services, including chronic disease management and health-status improvement programs, can be better planned and delivered to meet the needs of a defined population, develop patient-centered communication, integrate the continuum of care, and improve care management.
-Many of these population-based efforts typically are not offered by stand-alone providers.
+- A full range of healthcare services, including chronic disease management and health-status improvement programs, can be better planned and delivered to meet the needs of a defined population.
+Many of these population-based efforts typically are not offered by stand-alone providers. - Incentives that encourage all providers in the system to work together for the common good of the system can be created, which has the potential to improve quality and control costs.